tracsman/AzureCT/README.md

 2. On a newly built Windows VM in Azure:
 	1. Copy the IISBuild.ps1 script from the ServerSide folder to the Azure VM.
 	2. Open an elevated PowerShell prompt on the Azure VM.
-	3. Run the IISBuild.ps1 to turn on ping, install IIS, and create some application files.
-This step will create seven files on the server:
+	3. Run the IISBuild.ps1 to turn on ping, install IIS and .Net 4.5, and copy some application files from GitHub.
+If any errors occur with the file copies, or your server doesn't have access to the Internet, the files can be manually copied from the ServerSide directory of this GitHub.
-		- Home.aspx
-		- WebTest.aspx
-		- Upload.aspx
-		- ClearHistory.aspx
-		- Web.Config
-		- JobHeader.xml
-		- JobDetail.xml
 3. Note the local IP address of the Azure VM.
 	- From PowerShell run: `(Get-NetIPAddress).IPv4Address`
 	- Copy the first IP address, this should be the VNet IP address for your server.
 Note: it's not the 127.0.0.1 address.